 Note: if needed you can also renew the link to the hidden video channel and to the videos inside the video channel.
 This may become necessary if the address to the hidden channel should be only known to the new members of a course, for example.
 Be aware however that links to this channel and to all videos contained in this channel will be reset.
 As a consequence all previously used external references will no longer work.
 This includes embedded videos, links shared on an LMS, and links shared through emails.

 Yes, easily.
 If you have the permission from you manager you can upload directly to a video channel.
 There might be a limitation in size or time depending on your mobile device.
-With an ipad, you can record up to 10minutes for example.

 In most cases yes.
 But rather pick a good video camera with an external microphone input and a good zoom lens.
 You can record on SDcard and upload a video to SWITCHtube or connect the camera directly to a Mac and record a video via SWITCHcast recorder